 He started as most people would, with a scanner hooked up to his computer.
 He would scan a batch, save them on the computer, then get down to cropping and editing them.
 When the tedium of scanning got to him, he took breaks to rearrange the scans into albums.
 He couldn’t find any easy way to add names of people, dates or places to the scanned photos, so he made copious notes in his diary.
 After a year, less than a quarter of the photos had been scanned.

-Make Way, Flatbed Scanner.
-Hello, Pic Scanner
+Make Way, Scanner.
+Hello, App

-Preparation Before You Start Scanning
+Prepare Before You Start Scanning

 This short article outlines what to do before starting your conservation project.
 Basically, the steps are: Assess, Protect, Sort, Start and Store.
 Assessing and sorting is about scoping out the project and creating a work plan.
 Protecting is how you store the printed photos.
 Once you have assessed and sorted your photos, you are ready to scan.

 All Scanned?
-Now Back-up and Organize
+Back-up and Organize

 Upload scanned photos to your preferred cloud service.
 Both apps provide links to iCloud, Dropbox and other apps.
 Uploading to cloud serves two purposes: One, it ensures that your photos stay safe even if your iPhone or iPad is lost or damaged.
 Two, you can share photos with family members, and invite them to help add the forgotten details.

 It’s all so easy, there’s really no excuse to put it off any longer.
 Get it done!